Jewelry Box Building: Elegant Small Projects for Any Skill Level

 Basic Box Construction

-9. Add the lining: Cut velvet or felt slightly oversized, attach with spray adhesive.
+8. Lining: Cut velvet or felt slightly oversized and attach with spray adhesive.
+Press firmly into corners.

 David Chen